mikaellum/mikaellum/README.md

 <hr>

-[!NOTE]
+> [!NOTE]

-Assignment packages and solutions for [Embedded Systems](https://www.coursera.org/learn/introduction-embedded-systems) class on Coursera.
-The folders are the assignments, to compile the code use standard make command.
-The output and object files are not included in the repository (.gitignore)

-The code is intended to manipulate registers and memory addresses on a TI MSP423 ARM CORTEX-M4 Evaluation Kit.
+> The code is intended to manipulate registers and memory addresses on a TI MSP423 ARM CORTEX-M4
+> Evaluation Kit.

 ### Requirements